An SS433 flare caught by TESS. Fast rise times and evidence for a 13 hours quasi-period: Discussion

 \subsection{Supercritical accretion disk luminosity}

 In order to estimate the size of the accretion rate fluctuations that cause the flares, we recall that when the mass accretion rate is highly supercritical ($\dot{M} \gg \dot{M}_{Edd}$), two competing effects become important: photon trapping and outflows.
 While the fraction of matter that is ultimately advected into the black hole is still an open question, canonical supercritical accretion theory predicts that the bolometric luminosity of the disk should depend only logarithmically on the mass accretion rate\footnote{The apparent luminosity (in case the observer has a favorable viewing angle) may exceed this limit substantially through geometrical beaming of the radiation by the disc funnel and the beaming factor should depend sensitively on the accretion rate.
-However, this is certainly not the case for SS433 as the minimum inclination reached by the accretion disk during the precessional and nutational cycles is about $55^{\degr}$.}
+However, in the case of SS433 the minimum inclination reached by the accretion disk during the precessional and nutational cycles is about $55^{\degr}$, so that an observer on Earth does not have a view through the funnel.}

 \citep{Shakura73}.
 Therefore, the bolometric luminosity should be practically insensitive to $\dot{M}$ (except for gargantuan changes that are unphysical in this case) and what we are most likely seeing in the case of the SS433 flares are relatively modest accretion rate fluctuations causing the disk photosphere to increase in size and the flux density at optical/infrared wavelengths to increase at the expense of ultraviolet flux.